Jennie Denney, AMFT | Therapist in San Clemente, CA

 • Parts-Based & Experiential Work

-We make space for the parts of you that feel afraid, hurt, or unsure.
+We make space for the parts of you that feel afraid, hurt, overwhelmed, or stuck after difficult experiences.

 • Movement & Walking Therapy (Optional)